dariushoule/blog-content/content/posts/2024-12-18-microsoft-phish.md

 ![payload 1](/img/microsoft-phish/payload-1.png)

-Similarly evaluating the `hawthorn` variable in the deobfuscated content yields the URL for a second payload.
+Similarly evaluating the `hawthorn` variable in the partially deobfuscated content yields the URL for a second payload.

 ```
 hxxps [:] // paterbrothers [.] com / res444 [.] php?2-68747470733a2f2f44374d2e6b637a63796c766a7562752e72752f784a456f6233562f-butterbur